 The following 64-bit operating systems satisfy the operating system requirements.
 Support is not provided for 32-bit operating systems; the setup will only proceed if the operating system is 64 bit.

-If you are upgrading ArcGIS Notebook Server on a machine currently running Windows Server 2016, you must also upgrade your operating system to Windows Server 2019.
+If you are upgrading ArcGIS Notebook Server on a machine currently running Windows Server 2016, you must also upgrade your operating system to Windows Server 2019 or Windows Server 2022.
 See Upgrade ArcGIS Notebook Server for steps.

 Windows 10 Pro and Windows 10 Enterprise are supported for basic testing of single-machine sites and application development use only.
 Windows 10 is not recommended for deployment in a production environment and does not support multiple-machine sites.